 You can also read the Virtual School policy on school admissions or applications for children in care.

-The PEP support officers work with children, foster carers, parents, school staff, social workers and other agencies, they attend the Personal Education Plan meetings and support designated teachers to ensure the voice of the child is at the heart of the process.
+The PEP Support Officers work with children, foster carers, parents, school staff, social workers and other agencies, they attend the Personal Education Plan meetings and support designated teachers to ensure the voice of the child is at the heart of the process.
 Our PEP support officers are:

-PEP coordinators (PEPCOs)
+PEP Coordinators (PEPCOs)

-Please contact Helen Conibear (tel 01392 388734) and Rachel Friend (tel 01392 384465) in the first instance if you have any queries concerning a PEP meeting.
+Please contact Rachel Friend (tel 01392 384465) or Lyndsey Phelan (tel: 01392 383000) in the first instance if you have any queries concerning a PEP meeting.

 Extended role of Virtual School